ei-grad/water-pump-timer/README.md

 The WebREPL interface could be used to put the `boot.py`, `main.py` and pre-compiled modules to the ESP8266 internal FAT filesystem, see `deploy.sh` and the instructions in the next section how to use WebREPL to deploy the code.
-Also, the USB TTY interface could be used for this purpose too, there is a [adafruit ampy](https://github.com/adafruit/ampy) tool for this, but I had no luck to use it successfully yet.
+Also, the REPL could be accessed via USB TTY interface, and it could be used for this purpose too.
+There is a [adafruit ampy](https://github.com/adafruit/ampy) tool for that purpose, but I had no luck to use it successfully yet.

 Prerequirements for build and deploy